rivetlogic/craftercms-bp-artshowcase/README.md

 Art Showcase is a stylish single page Crafter 3 blueprint with video backgrounds.
 It's based on the Exigo HTML theme by [Shravan Hotha](https://dribbble.com/shots/2714774-Exigo-PSD-Freebie) and [Ataur Rahman](https://bootstrapthemes.co/author/xpeedstudio/) available here https://bootstrapthemes.co/item/exigo-free-html5-creative-portfolio-template/

+# Contact Us
+Contact Us sends no mails out of the box.
+You can specify what to do with the received form data by editing the controllers at

+  - /scripts/rest/mail.post.groovy

 # Configuring e-mail

 To configure the mail server, you need to modify the MailHelper groovy class.
 It resides in `/scripts/utils/MailHelper.groovy` and makes use of [Spring's JavaMailSender](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/mail/javamail/JavaMailSender.html), which is configured using JavaMail's properties: